The Dutch love their beaches and the sea.

 All of them are specially designed to enjoy the first sunshine of spring by providing sheltering glass screens to protect you from the wind.

-In summer the beach transforms to a real Eldorado for sunbathers.
+In summer, the beach transforms into a real Eldorado for sunbathers.

 There are many beach sports to participate in or watch.

 Besides windsurfing and flying kites, you can bungee jump or climb the climbing wall on the beach.

 There is also a Beach Stadium where international events such as Grand Slam Beach volleyball and FIFA Beach soccer matches occur.

 As per usual in the Netherlands, the food and drinks are of the highest quality; hot chocolate and homemade Dutch apple pie, a hearty pea soup with smoked sausage, a classy cocktail with a snack, or a culinary feast like crayfish in cantaloupe as a starter and a big boy steak as a main, you name it, and they serve it.

 If you visit Scheveningen on a day when the sun does not shine, you do not have to worry, as plenty of restaurants are on the boulevard.